 “Maybe.
 But she needed a door that opened.”

-I cried in the parking lot after that.
+I cried in the hospital parking lot after that.

-Not dramatically.
-Not all at once.
-Just in the quiet, painful way adults cry when they finally realize the shape of something that happened to them.
+Just in the quiet, painful way grown women cry when they finally understand the shape of something enormous.

 Mark was arrested four days later at a motel outside Harrisburg.